translate/translate/docs/commands/pocount.rst

   pocount --incomplete --short *.xlf

 We are now counting all XLIFF files by using the ``*.xlf`` expansion.
-We are only counting files that are not 100% complete and we're outputing string counts using the :opt:`--short` option.
+We are only counting files that are not 100% complete and we're outputting string counts using the :opt:`--short` option.

 .. _pocount#output_formats: